 Katharine Cooper Cater Hall

-Erected in 1915 to serve as the president's home, this stately two-story neo-classical building was designed by Joseph Hudnut and is now placed on the National Register of Historic Places.
+Katharine Cooper Cater Hall was erected in 1915.
+Then know simply as the President's Mansion, this stately two-story neo-classical building was designed by Joseph Hudnut and is now placed on the National Register of Historic Places.

 Since 1938, the building has served as an office and residence for deans of women and various members of their staffs.
 Known as the Social Center, the ends of the building were dubbed "mushrooms" by the students and were designated dating parlors, for the female residents at Auburn University.